google/ts-bridge/README.md

     parallel.
 Parallel updates are scheduled using goroutines and still happen in the context of a single incoming HTTP request, and setting this value too high might result in the App Engine instance running out of RAM.
+*   `DATADOG_MIN_POINT_AGE`: minimum age of a data point returned by Datadog that makes it eligible for being written.
+Points that are very fresh (default is 1 minute) are ignored, since Datadog might return incomplete data for them if some input data is delayed.
 *   `ENABLE_STATUS_PAGE`: can be set to 'yes' to enable the status web page (disabled by default).